tjpullen/BMB_2018/chapter3.md

 //player.vimeo.com/video/154783078

---- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:cd4dd49ae9
+--- type:PlainMultipleChoiceExercise lang:r xp:50 skills:1 key:cd4dd49ae9
 ## How am I going to die?

 What is the risk of being killed by lightning in the next year?